-RAP is approved for six month periods.
-A borrower must apply for each period by submitting an application either on paper by mail or fax, or through the on-line application process.
+RAP is approved for six-month periods.
+A borrower must apply for each period by applying either on paper, by mail, or through the on-line application process.

-- Borrowers can get a paper application online at https://www.canada.ca/en/employment-social-development/services/education/student-loan/forms.html, from the financial institution holding the borrower's loan, or by calling the NSLSC to request an application form; or - Borrowers can apply online if they have an NSLSC account (eRAP).
+- Borrowers can get a paper application online from the financial institution holding the borrower's loan, or by calling the NSLSC to request an application form; or - Borrowers can apply online if they have an NSLSC account (eRAP).